Print

 Instructions

-4. MUSHROOMS: While the polenta is simmering, saute the mushrooms.
-Heat oil over med heat, add shallots, garlic and mushrooms, cook 6-7 minutes until mushrooms release their liquid, lowering heat if necessary.
-Season with salt and pepper.
+7. Sagey Mushrooms: Lower heat to medium.
+To the same skillet add shallots, garlic and mushrooms, season with salt and pepper, and saute 7-8 minutes until mushrooms release their liquid, lowering heat if necessary.
 Let the liquid cook off and allow the mushrooms to brown a little.
-At this point, you could splash with a little wine, letting this cook-off too- optional.
-Add the sage leaves right at the end and cook for one minute.
-Taste and add more salt and pepper, if needed.
+At this point, you could splash with a little wine or sherry, letting this cook-off too- optional.
+Add the chopped sage right at the end and cook for one minute.
+Taste and add more salt and pepper if needed.

 Notes